Shirley Wang: Philanthropy

-Wang's philanthropy centers on programs and initiatives aiming to foster understanding of and communication between the United States and China.
-This includes the donations both of fiberglass doors to over 100 homes for Habitat for Humanity of Los Angeles and of three technology labs to United States public schools in Ashtabula County, Ohio.

 In July 2016, Wang was appointed the first Asian-American woman to chair the UCLA Foundation Board, and has served on the UCLA Board of Directors since 2008.
 She is likewise a member of the executive committee for the Centennial Campaign for UCLA, a UCLA Foundation board that raises money for student scholarships and fellowships, which raised $5.49 billion and counting.
 Wang has served on numerous other boards including the Boards of Directors of both Facing History and Ourselves and the Preferred Bank (PFBC).
 In 2019, Wang's company, Plastpro, Inc., donated $100,000 toward an endowment at Glenbeigh Hospital for addiction.

 Alongside her husband Walter, Wang is co-founder of the Walter and Shirley Wang Foundation.
 The foundation has supported various philanthropic initiatives in the realms of education, poverty reduction, assistance to domestic violence victims, Asian immigrant welfare, cancer research, and AIDS research and advocacy.
 The couple are members of the Committee of 100 (C-100).
 Wang and her husband are trustees of the U.S. Olympic Committee and also serve on the Board of the Los Angeles Olympic Committee 2028.

 Shirley and Walter Wang donated to UCLA to establish an endowment to support both students from middle-income families and students studying abroad.
 At UCLA, the foundation endowed the first academic chair on U.S.-China relations and Chinese American studies in the United States, as well as a chair for Drug Discovery at the university.
-One of Shirley Wang's first major gifts to UCLA, her alma mater, was an endowment in partnership with the China Institute to send teachers to China, promoting intercultural communications.
+One of Shirley Wang's first major gifts to UCLA, her alma mater, was an endowment in partnership with the China Institute to send teachers to China.
 The couple also funded Wang Hall at the Harvard-Westlake School in Los Angeles, providing the lead donation for the renovation of the Harvard Westlake Humanities and Art Building.
 Wang serves as the chair of the Education Committee and is a member of the Board of Trustees of Harvard-Westlake School.